tc39/proposal-smart-pipelines/readme.md

-The next additional feature – **Pipeline `try` Statements** – adds new forms of the `try` statement, the `catch` clause, and the `finally` clause, in the form of `try |> …`, `catch |> …`, and `finally |> …`, each followed by a [pipeline body with the same smart body syntax][smart body syntax].
+The next additional feature – **Pipeline `try` Statements** – adds new forms of the `try` statement, the `catch` clause, and the `finally` clause, in the form of `try |> …`, `catch |> …`, and `finally |> …`, each followed by a [pipeline with the same smart body syntax][smart body syntax].

-The developer must **[opt into this behavior][opt-in behavior]** by using a pipeline token `|>`, followed by the pipeline body.
+The developer must **[opt into this behavior][opt-in behavior]** by using a pipeline token `|>`, followed by the pipeline.
 No existing code would be affected.
 Any, some, or none of the three clauses in a `try` statement may be in a pipeline form versus the regular block form.

 The pipeline `try |> …` statement and the `finally |> …` clause would both apply the outer context’s topic to their pipeline bodies.
-As per the usual [smart body syntax][], if a pipeline body is in bare mode, then it will be called as a function call, constructor call, or awaited function call on the outer topic.
+As per the usual [smart body syntax][], if a pipeline step is in bare mode, then it will be called as a function call, constructor call, or awaited function call on the outer topic.
-If the pipeline body is in topic style, then the body is evaluated as an expression with a new lexical environment, in which the topic reference is bound to the outer topic.
+If the pipeline step is in topic style, then the body is evaluated as an expression with a new lexical environment, in which the topic reference is bound to the outer topic.

 The pipeline `catch |> …` clause would treat its caught error as if it were the head of a pipeline whose body is the expression following the `|>`.
-As per the usual [smart body syntax][], if the pipeline body is in bare mode, then it will be called as a function call, constructor call, or awaited function call on the error.
-If the pipeline body is in topic style, then the body is evaluated as an expression with a new lexical environment, in which the topic reference is bound to the caught error.
+As per the usual [smart body syntax][], if the pipeline step is in bare mode, then it will be called as a function call, constructor call, or awaited function call on the error.
+If the pipeline step is in topic style, then the body is evaluated as an expression with a new lexical environment, in which the topic reference is bound to the caught error.